hepabolu/programming-by-stealth/docs/pbs63.md

 ### Varying Button Sizes

 Bootstrap buttons don’t need to be their default (quite large) size.
 They come in miniature and extra large too!
-To make a button of any style smaller, add the class `btn-sm`, and to make any button larger, add `btn-lg`
+To make a button of any style smaller, add the class `btn-sm`, and to make any button larger, add `btn-lg`.

 ### Links as Buttons and Buttons as Links